Skip to content

 Marketing and emails

 Depending on your preferences, we may contact you about things we think might be of interest to you.
-Some of these messages may be tailored to you, based on your interests (e.g. previous browsing activity), public research history and other information we may hold.
-We may also offer the ability, via Digital Science, to opt into marketing communications, and set your marketing preferences, that are specific to the products and solutions we and our affiliates provide, as explained in the “Digital Science products and solutions” section below.
+Some of these messages may be tailored to you, based on your interests (e.g. previous browsing activity), public profile (e.g. on social media), use of our products/services, history of interactions with us, public research history and other information we may hold.
+We may also offer the ability, via the Digital Science Resources, to opt into marketing communications, and set your marketing preferences, that are specific to the products and solutions we and our affiliates provide, as explained in the “Digital Science products and solutions” section below.

-If you no longer wish to receive particular communications, you can click the unsubscribe button that will be included in our emails.
+If you no longer wish to receive particular communications (including those you have previously signed up to receive), you can click the unsubscribe button that will be included in our emails.

 Cookies